 Male and Female winners get guaranteed slots in the Big Barkley in the spring.
 (A lot of others may discover that they really do not even want to appy.)

+Flat Forks Road: Very near Frozen Head State Park.
 Mr. Brian Young has property located on a side road off from Flat Forks Road.
-His # is 423-223-7844.
+For info and reservations, his # is 423-223-7844.
 He has room for approx. 15 tent sites.
 His charge is a donation to the Wartburg Fire Dept. for each camp site.
-Folks can make reservations with him at the number given

 Grey Gables Bed/Breakfast: http://www.rugbytn.com/

 Grey Gables has 10 bedrooms available – 8 with private baths rates range from $95 to $145